 First of all, the good news: it's the only chip which can output maximum performance in VESA modes without any TSR (see PCPlayer Benchmark).
 The bad news: only two modes are available out of the box (640x400 and 640x480).

 Now for more badder news.
 Quake frame rate take a deep nosedive when any item is picked up or damage is taken, i.e. when the screen flashes, which result in very inconsistent frame rate.
-Especially in timedemo, which is constantly slow down and subsequently speed up again the next moment.
-After loading TSR like UniVBE, Duke Nukem 3D just refuse to work without LFB, so enjoy your horrible performance with VSYNC DROP.
+Especially in timedemo, which will constantly slow down and subsequently speed up again after screen flash is gone.
+After loading TSR like UniVBE, Duke Nukem 3D just refused to work without LFB, so enjoy your horrible performance with VSYNC DROP.

-And it's not some ELSA gimmicks, because my AGP Creative Permedia 2 card behaves exactly the same.
+And unfortunately it's not just some ELSA gimmicks, because my AGP Creative Permedia 2 card behaved exactly the same.

 3DLabs Wildcat VP760